TheShonuff/100-days-of-code/log.md

 **Today's Progress**: Continued the tic-tac-toe challenge after school work was completed.
 Managed to update the state and render a symbol to reflect that state change.

 **Thoughts**: This project is challenging.
 I'm out one my own with no tutorial to follow so I'm kind having to piece everything together and search for the snippets I need for this project.
 Wanted to give up and move to something easier but I realize this is how you learn.
 I find it curious how X,Y are flipped in certain parts of the functions....

+### Day 37: June 7th, 2022

+**Today's Progress**: More Tic-Tac-Toe challenge.
+Was able to make some good progress.
+Added alternating player changes after the board is updated.
+Able to reset the game and can detect the winner if a row meets the qualifications.

+**Thoughts**: I suspect a major issue I was having was over thinking the problems.
+Once I was able to get something written down I was able to move the functions around to work in my favor. good progress today.
+Feeling better.

+### Day 38: June 8th, 2022

+**Today's Progress**: A lot accomplished on the tic-tac-toe app.
+Game Select state done.
+Majority of the logic and started to implement the game won modal.

+**Thoughts**: Things are making sense.
+It will be interesting to see where I can refactor this application using context and useEffect.

+### Day 39: June 9th, 2022

+**Today's Progress**: Still making good progress on the tic-tac-to app.
+Ran into an issue with how styles are applied when the modal is active.
+I would like the background to dim to bring focus to the modal but an opacity attribute is applied to everything.
+There are a few things left to do on the project and they're all mostly styling related.
+Need to set the squares to be highlighted during a win condition.
+Need to make a modal for the Tie or Draw condition.
+And need to setup the CPU player and allow the picking of symbols for player one.

+**Thoughts**: 2 steps forward 1 step back.
+Feeling good that things are making sense but right when you get a groove going you're smacked with a new challenge and you feel that you're not smart enough again to solve the problem.
+Hopefully some refelection on the problem will bring forth a solution.